Ellzud/foundry-cards/README.md

 You will first see actions for deck and discard cards.
 Those actions are for GMs.
 (Some of them are also accessible to players if you give them ownership on those stacks.)

-For each of there action groups, will you be able to define where this action can be done, and by who :
+For each of these action groups, will you be able to define where this action can be done, and by who :

 ![Choosing actions grid](docs/README_choosing_action_grid.webp?raw=true)